flahgill/AnimalEnrichmentTrackerService/animalenrichmenttrackerservice/src/main/resources/design-doc.md

 ### 6.6.
 AddAnimalToHabitat Endpoint

-- Accepts PUT requests to /habitats/:habitatId/animals
+- Accepts POST requests to /habitats/:habitatId/animals
 - Accepts a habitatId and an animal to be added.
    - If the habitat is not found, will throw a HabitatNotFoundException
    - If the animal to be added is already present within the habitat, will throw a DuplicateAnimalException
+   - If the keeper adding the animal is not the owner of the habitat, will throw UserSecurityException
   - For security concerns, we will validate the provided animal name does not contain any invalid characters: " ' \
     - If the animal name contains any of the invalid characters, will throw an InvalidCharacterException.

 ### 6.7.
 RemoveAnimalFromHabitat Endpoint

-- Accepts PUT requests to /habitats/:habitatId/animals
+- Accepts DELETE requests to /habitats/:habitatId/animals
 - Accepts a habitatId and an animal to be removed.
+   - If the keeper removing the animal is not the owner of the habitat, will throw a UserSecurityException
    - If the habitat is not found, will throw a HabitatNotFoundException
    - If the animal is not found, will throw an AnimalNotFoundException

 ### 6.8.
-AddEnrichmentToHabitat Endpoint
+AddEnrichmentActivityToHabitat Endpoint

-- Accepts POST requests to /habitats/:habitatId/enrichments
+- Accepts POST requests to /habitats/:habitatId/enrichmentActivities
 - Accepts a habitatId and an enrichment activity to be added, enrichment is specified by enrichmentId.
+   - If the keeper adding the activity to the habitat is not the owner, will throw UserSecurityException
    - If the habitat is not found, will throw a HabitatNotFoundException
-   - If the enrichment is not found, will throw an EnrichmentActivityNotFoundException
+   - If the enrichment is not found, will throw an EnrichmentNotFoundException
    - If the enrichment is not acceptable for the habitat, will throw an UnsuitableEnrichmentForHabitatException

 ### 6.9.
-UpdateHabitatEnrichment Endpoint
+UpdateHabitatEnrichmentActivity Endpoint

-- Accepts POST requests to /habitats/:habitatId/enrichments
+- Accepts POST requests to /habitats/:habitatId/enrichmentActivities
-- Accepts data to update an enrichment activity(keeperRating), a habitatId and an enrichment activity to be updated, enrichment is specified by enrichmentId.
+- Accepts data to update an enrichment activity(keeperRating, dateCompleted, completion status), a habitatId and an enrichment activity to be updated, enrichment is specified by activityId.
+   - If the keeper updating the activity is not the owner of the habitat it is on or was originally added to, will throw UserSecurityException
    - If the habitat is not found, will throw a HabitatNotFoundException
-   - If the enrichment is not found, will throw an EnrichmentActivityNotFoundException
+   - If the enrichment activity is not found, will throw an EnrichmentActivityNotFoundException

 ### 6.10.
-RemoveEnrichmentFromHabitat Endpoint
+RemoveEnrichmentActivityFromHabitat Endpoint (Soft Delete)

-- Accepts DELETE requests to /habitats/:habitatId/enrichments
+- Accepts DELETE requests to /habitats/:habitatId/enrichmentActivities
-- Accepts data to remove an enrichment activity, enrichment is specified by enrichmentId.
+- Accepts data to remove an enrichment activity, enrichment is specified by activityId.
+  - If the keeper removing the activity from the habitat is not the owner, will throw UserSecurityException
   - If the habitat is not found, will throw a HabitatNotFoundException
-  - If the enrichment is not found, will throw an EnrichmentActivityNotFoundException
+  - If the enrichment activity is not found, will throw an EnrichmentActivityNotFoundException

 ### 6.11.
 ViewHabitatsforUser Endpoint